ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

       {{/each}}

-Like [Ember](http://emberjs.com/), Blaze uses [Handlebars](http://handlebarsjs.com/) syntax.
+Like [Ember](http://emberjs.com/), Blaze uses a [Handlebars](http://handlebarsjs.com/)-like syntax.
 Events, such as clicks, are targeted using selectors (ids, classes, etc.).

 ##### Code Sample